 Paying rent and other household bills.
 Using a lawsuit loan to save you from getting evicted or losing your home could be an intelligent choice when borrowing against a credit card is no longer an option.
 If you find you have credit restraints, liquidity issues, or other obstacles to getting the money you need, then settlement funding may be the right choice for you.

 Paying off medical bills.
 Out-of-pocket costs can stack up when you have been involved in a car accident or a slip and fall.
 If you visit the doctor’s office without insurance, you’ll only be getting more bills in the mail.
 A lawsuit loan can help pay off some of your medical expenses while you fight for the settlement you deserve.

 Life-threatening emergencies.
 When you are involved in a personal injury lawsuit, more expenses will appear.
 Others are so cost-prohibitive, especially for medical malpractice, a rehab for addiction, or people with cancer, they may end up either homeless or suffering from more disease, or even worse, dead.
 You can pay for significant life-threatening conditions with a loan from your lawsuit.
 Make sure you only borrow what you need.

-Non-essential expenses.
 Some funding companies will tell you that you can use your loan on just about anything, but think twice before borrowing a pending lawsuit loan for your settlement from a company that doesn’t care how you spend the funds.
 Using your lawsuit money intelligently is key to getting through your financial difficulties until your lawsuit settles.
 However, never use your plaintiff loan on short-term purchases.

 Remember that you may be able to take out a loan on your litigation once or twice in your lifetime.
 Your potential settlement payment could be your only exit to saving you from worse financial events in the future while helping you get maximum value for your case.